 - 1. Provision of an enclosed porch or weather-protected main entrance. - 2.
-Triple-glazed coated glass used throughout any new development. - 3.
-Includes a glazed south-facing area. - 4.
+Triple-glazed coated glass used throughout any new development. - Increased thermal mass and improved solar control through direction of windows and solar shading to reduce the need for mechanical heating or cooling. - 4.
 Levels of insulation in the walls/floors and roof are higher than those recommended by Building Regulations and made of non-combustible materials. - 5.
 Orientation and layout to minimise need for heating. - 6.
 The incorporation of solar thermal panels/PVs where practical. - 7.
-High thermal mass dwellings and the creation of sunspaces with high thermal mass floors. - 8.
-Incorporation of sun shading through overhanging eaves or other local characteristics. - 9.
-Provision of a clothes drying area. - 10.
-Natural ventilation with cross and stack ventilation being prioritised. - 11.
-Good natural daylight throughout the house. - 12.
+Provision of a clothes drying area. - 8.
+Natural ventilation with cross and stack ventilation being prioritised. - 9.
+Good natural daylight throughout the house. - 10.
 Incorporation of water saving measures and provision for grey water recycling.